Hüseyin Turgut

-Huseyn Turgut (1900–1971) was a major general in the Turkish Armed Forces.
+Hüseyin Turgut (1900–1971) was a major general in the Turkish Armed Forces.

 He participated in World War I and the Turkish War of Independence.
 He served for 30 years in the Turkish Air Force.

 Early years

-Huseyn Turgut was born in November 1900 in the city of Erivan (now Yerevan, Armenia).
+Hüseyin Turgut was born in November 1900 in the city of Erivan (now Yerevan, Armenia).
 He received his secondary education at the gymnasium in Erivan.

 After the October Revolution of 1917 and the arbitrary actions of Armenians in Erivan, he and his family moved to Nakhchivan.
 After participating in the defense of Nakhchivan for a while, he parted ways with his family and went to Turkey.